Ayfri/Kore/website/src/jsMain/resources/markdown/doc/contributing/Architecture_and_Patterns.md

 1. Check whether an existing serializer already matches the target JSON shape.
 2. If not, see whether the model can be expressed with an existing pattern.
 3. Only then add a new serializer, with focused tests.

+New sealed hierarchies serialized with `NamespacedPolymorphicSerializer` (a `type`-discriminated Minecraft polymorphic shape) must not enumerate subtypes by hand or via reflection.
+Annotate the sealed base with `@GeneratedSealedSerializer`; the `kore-ksp` module's `SealedSerializerProcessor` generates a reflection-free `fooSealedSerializer()` factory at compile time, which the family's serializer object passes to `NamespacedPolymorphicSerializer`'s constructor.
+See `SlotSource.kt` for the exact shape, and `CLAUDE.md` / `multiplatform.md` for the collision pitfalls (distinct `serialName`s required when subtypes share a descriptor, e.g. two `InlineAutoSerializer<_, List<X>>` wrappers).

 ## Fast heuristics when you are unsure where a change belongs